How to use Have & Have Got

 See the phonemic chart for IPA symbols used below.

-1. In fast connected speech, assimilation occurs with got in have got when the following word begins with a vowel sound.
+1. In fast connected speech, assimilation occurs with got in have got when the word which follws it begins with a vowel sound.

 • I’ve got a cat: /gɒdə/